Two-dimensional conformal field theory, full vertex algebra and current-current deformation

-Now, we explain a physical meaning of (FV1) and (FV5) from the compactness.
-(FV1) is a mathematical consequence of (C1), (C2), (FV2) and (FV6) (see Proposition \ref{formal_singularity}), thus is satisfied for any compact conformal field theory.
-Furthermore, (FV1) and the bootstrap equation implies (FV5).
+Now, we explain the physical meaning of (FV1) and (FV5) from the compactness.
+(FV1) is a mathematical consequence of (C), (FV2), and (FV6) (see Proposition \ref{lem_grading_add}), thus is satisfied for any compact conformal field theory.
+Furthermore, (FV1) and the bootstrap equation imply (FV5).
 Therefore, the notion of a compact full vertex algebra gives a mathematical formulation of two-dimensional compact conformal field theory on $\CP$.
-In particular, any correlation function of compact conformal field theory always has an expansion of the form \eqref{eq_CS}, which is our motivation for the definition of a conformal singularity.
+In particular, any correlation function of compact conformal field theory always has an expansion of the form \eqref{eq_CS}, which is our motivation for defining a conformal singularity.

-As we discussed in Section 0.1, rational conformal field theory contains many important conformal field theories, but it is too restrictive to consider deformations.
+As discussed in Section 0.1, rational conformal field theory contains many important conformal field theories, but it is too restrictive to consider deformations.
 Compact conformal field theory is a wider class of conformal field theory which includes rational conformal field theory, e.g., the WZW-model for a compact semisimple Lie group and the Virasoro minimal models.
 Furthermore, by the definition of the compactness, at least its small deformation seems to be compact.
-In particular, we prove under some mild assumption, compactness is preserved by the current-current deformation, constructed in this paper (for the precise statement, see Proposition \ref{positive_compact}).
+In particular, we prove under some mild assumption compactness is preserved by the current-current deformation constructed in this paper (for the precise statement, see Proposition \ref{positive_compact}).
 We expect that (unitary) compact conformal field theory is stable under all exactly marginal deformations.